foopod/blog-5.0/posts/2021-12-26-lro-polish.md

 Can I get away with this?
 Absolutely.
 Most classic puzzles games don't offer more than this at all, just take a look at the likes of Dr. Mario and Bust-A-Move.

 But people expect more from games these days.
-Also add the fact that during development I kept having witty ideas of what could be in these suitcases.
+And during development I kept having witty ideas of what could be in these suitcases!

 What is so important that we need to train a specific role to retrieve it?